-In 2015, ODFA issued the ODFA Master Lease Revenue Bonds, Series 2015A.
+In 2015, ODFA issued the ODFA Revenue Bonds, Series 2015A.
 The 2015A Bonds were issued to fund capital improvements at several state colleges and universities in Oklahoma.
-ODFA allocated the 2015A Bond proceeds to colleges and universities in the form of financing leases.
+ODFA allocated the 2015A Bond proceeds to colleges and universities in the form of financing agreement.
 East Central University's portion of this allocation totaled \$6,833,000.
-The proceeds from this lease will be used to fund improvements to campus buildings.
-The lease agreement calls for monthly payments to ODFA in an amount that equal debt service requirements on the portion of the bonds used to finance the lease, those amounts range from \$19,923 to \$39,167.
-The final payment on the lease is due May 15, 2034.
+The proceeds from this agreement will be used to fund improvements to campus buildings.
+The agreement calls for monthly payments to ODFA in an amount that equal debt service requirements on the portion of the bonds used to finance the agreement, those amounts range from \$19,923 to \$39,167.
+The final payment on the agreement is due May 15, 2034.